datovy-edam/Edam.Data.Catalog/Edam.CatalogExplorer/Edam.CatalogExplorer/ReadMe.md

 The main objective is to have a Catalog of items such as folders and files that will work both in Windows or a Browser (WebApplication) with the minimum dependencies to other external (paid) services.
-The (TO-BE) Catalog Services API will include all the expected functionality to allow access to file and folders for EDAM Projects but still these services should be independent and its functionality applicable to any application.
+The Catalog Services API include all the expected functionality to allow access to file and folders for EDAM Projects but still these services are independent and its functionality applicable to any application.

+## Dependencies

+As of this post the Catalog Explorer is dependent on the `Edam.Common` and `Edam.UI.Common` libraries that provides generic or common application functionality such as Diagnostics results log and others.

 ## Catalog Explorer Console (Solution)
 The solution and project can be found in: